Information on NAPLAN and Ramadan

 During Ramadan, many families, including students, may be fasting as well as rising before dawn, and may be more tired than usual.
 Not all Muslim students fast during Ramadan, though their families may still be observing it, resulting in changes to regular household routines and disruptions to normal sleep cycles.

 During Ramadan, Muslim students who are fasting abstain from all food and drink during daylight hours, breaking fast at sunset and then rising early in the morning to consume food and drink prior to the commencement of the day.

 What support can schools, parents and carers provide for students who are observing Ramadan while undertaking NAPLAN?

 To identify appropriate measures, parents and carers may wish to discuss with their child’s school any concerns regarding their child observing Ramadan and participating in NAPLAN.
 Schools with Muslim students can schedule NAPLAN tests first thing in the morning to ensure fasting students’ energy levels are at their highest.
 Test administration authorities

 are best placed to support schools that require further advice.

-What happens if a student is absent from school on test days?
+What happens if a student, or cohort of students, is absent from school on test days?

 All students are encouraged to participate in NAPLAN.
 A school will, where possible, organise for individual students who are absent at the time of testing, to sit the tests at another time during the school’s test schedule.
 Schools with compelling reasons to vary their NAPLAN test schedule must request permission to do so from their local test administration authority